saurabhabh/hyperdb-explorer/README.md

 # Introduction

-A small application which you can your to explore/browse your Hyper db.
+A small application which you can use to explore/browse your Hyper db.

 Currently runs with: